Sevilla can spring a surprise and beat Porto in the last eight of the UEFA Europa League, according to sporting director Ramon Rodriguez.

 Sevilla travel to Porto for the first leg on April 3, before hosting the return game at the Ramon Sanchez Pizjuan a week later.

-Porto beat Sevilla in the last 32 on their way to the title in 2011, and Rodriguez is hopeful that the Spanish side can avenge that defeat.
+Porto beat Sevilla in the round of 32 on their way to the title in 2011, and Rodriguez is hopeful that the Spanish side can avenge that defeat.

 "Porto and Juventus were the most difficult teams (in the draw)," Rodriguez said.
 "The away trip will be a short one and we will be well supported by our fans there.